ettysekhon/eric/README.md

 ## Backlog

 1. 3 pin entry failure then account is locked
-* if account is real account create page to show
 * expander accordian
 * nav bar header with parallax
 * swipeable screen (left makes you pop navigator)
 * Use PixelRatio for Images?
-* real data use HTTPS API?
 * Responsive text - bigger text for bigger devices
-* Use React Native Navigator Experimental
+* Other minor tech tasks
+  * add .eslintrc file
+  * use rnpm link for fonts